tungbi811/Exam-Timetabling-using-Nash-Equilibrium-with-Metaheuristic-Comparison/README.md

-# Exam Timetabling using Nash Equilibrium with Metaheuristic Comparison
+# Solving the Examination Timetabling Problem:A NASH Equilibrium Approach with Genetic Algorithm, Tabu Search and Simulated Annealing Comparisons

 This project presents a solution to the **Examination Timetabling Problem (ETP)** using a **Nash Equilibrium-based approach**, aiming to efficiently allocate exams to timeslots while minimizing conflicts and constraint violations.